WalletWasabi/WasabiDoc/docs/using-wasabi/BuildSource.md

 :::warning Experimental
 These developer branches are not thoroughly reviewed by other contributors, and there might be critical bugs in the software that can even cause loss of funds.
-So only compile these branches if you know what you are doing, and run them only on testnet.
+So only compile these branches if you know what you are doing, and run them at your own risk only on testnet.
 :::